A Model's Guide to Email Etiquette

-With modeling agencies looking at every aspect of a new models' potential, email etiquette is no small thing; and when you are trying to get your modeling career going, it is important you do everything you can to give yourself the best opportunity to be successful.
+With modeling agencies looking at every aspect of a new model's potential, email etiquette is no small thing.
+And when you are trying to get your modeling career going, you must do everything you can to give yourself the best opportunity to be successful.
 Here are five things to keep in mind when you are using emails or any other form of online messaging for modeling work.

 Use an Appropriate Email Address

-No matter what kind of business you are conducting, online or off, using proper manners will always work in your favor and go a long way towards creating a good first impression.
-As mentioned, modeling agencies and model scouts receive a plethora of emails every day, so it is always nice to thank agencies and scouts (or whoever else you are emailing) for their time in reviewing your email.
+Whether you're conducting business online or offline, using proper manners will always work in your favor and go a long way toward creating a good first impression.
+As mentioned, modeling agencies and model scouts receive a plethora of emails every day, so it's always nice to thank agencies and scouts (or whomever else you are emailing) for taking the time to review your email.
 Furthermore, make sure any requests you make include the word “please!”

-Spelling and grammatical errors look sloppy and unprofessional and have no place in work emails.
-These mistakes make you look careless and as though you didn’t put much time or thought into your email.
-Demonstrate that you take modeling seriously and, at the very least, run emails through spellcheck or have someone review them for you.
-Generally, emails to modeling agencies won’t be very long so it won’t add a lot of extra time to make sure the spelling is correct but it will go a long way for demonstrating your professionalism.
+Spelling and grammatical errors look sloppy and unprofessional, and they have no place in work emails.
+These mistakes make you seem careless, as though you don't put much time or thought into how you communicate.
+Demonstrate that you take modeling seriously by—at the very least—running emails through spellcheck or having someone review them for you.
+Generally, emails to modeling agencies are short and sweet, so it won’t add a lot of extra time to make sure the spelling is correct.
+It will, however, go a long way in demonstrating your professionalism.

 Put something simple and explanatory in the subject line so your intentions are clear.
-Keep a list of all the agencies you have messaged or intend to message, or, to make it even easier and faster, get a professional model scouting company such as ModelScouts.com to do all the work for you.
+Keep a list of all the agencies you have messaged or intend to message so you can keep track.
+Or, to make it even easier and faster, get a professional model scouting company such as ModelScouts to do all the work for you.

 Research Your Audience